Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Results and discussions

-Here we try to provide an explanation to the overfitting issue of SCN and SC-CNN as well as the robustness of ESC-CNN and ES-CNN.
-The stochastic configuration mechanism of SCN and SC-CNN globally updates all parameters of the fully connected layer in each construction iteration, which makes SCN and SC-CNN excessively complex and easily overfit on the noisy data of the training set.
-By contrast, the error-feedback modeling strategy of ESC-CNN and ES-CNN individually calculates the parameters of the newly added neuron at the error-feedback fully connected layer to compensate the prediction error in previous construction iteration.
-Thus, the influence of the noisy data is naturally reduced during the construction process, and the output weights are configured with smaller norm than SCN and SC-CNN, enabling ESC-CNN and ES-CNN with higher robustness and stability.
+Here we try to provide an explanation to the overfitting issue of SCN and Stoc-CNN as well as the robustness of ESC-CNN and ES-CNN.
+The SCN and Stoc-CNN both globally compute all parameters of the fully connected output layer with the least square method, which makes the output parameters excessively complex and easily overfit on the noisy data of the training set.
+By contrast, the error-feedback modeling strategy of ESM-CNN and ES-CNN individually calculates the parameters of the newly added neuron at the error-feedback fully connected layer to compensate prediction error in the previous construction iteration.
+Thus, the influence of the noisy data is naturally reduced during the construction process, and the output weights are configured with a smaller norm than SCN and Stoc-CNN, enabling ESC-CNN and ES-CNN with higher robustness and stability.

-To compare ESC-CNN with trained CNN, the average RMSE of CNN-single for one-step-ahead forecasting task are plotted as functions of training epochs are shown in \autoref{fig:cvgc2}.
-And the average training RMSE and testing RMSE of the proposed ESC-CNN which has been constructed are also reported.

-Following the experimental settings in \autoref{sec:design}, \autoref{fig:cvgc2} shows the convergence of trained CNN-single with the same number of filters as the built ESC-CNN for each dataset.
-The trained CNN nearly converges to ESC-CNN on both training sets and testing sets.
-Meanwhile, considering the convergence of ESC-CNN, the results show that ESC-CNN with a few random filters is comparable to and even outperforms the trained CNN with much more filters, which could inspire more works on the ESC-CNN modeling strategy for time series forecasting.
+Furthermore, the average running time (seconds) of each model on all datasets are shown in \autoref{tab:time}, The results show that, comparing with the trained models (GS-CNN, DeepAR, and CLSTM) as well as SCN, ESM-CNN and ES-CNN shows the competitive performance with a very short time.
+Besides, the proposed greedy based filter selection strategy in ESM-CNN only consumes a few additional time while bringing the significant improvements as shown in the \autoref{subsec:acc}, demonstrating the efficiency of the ESM-CNN.